IBM/zopeneditor-sample/README-VSCODE.md

 To make sure you have a working set of file we recommend that you switch your local workspace to the `tutorial-complete` Git branch (via the branch icon at the bottom left) that has the final updated set of programs and support files.

-Next, you will need to allocate the datasets on z/OS that will be used for this example.
+Next, you will need to allocate the data sets on z/OS that will be used for this example.
 We provided you with a JCL file to allocate the necessary files.
-Alternatively, you could also use your own existing PDS datasets, or create new datasets in the Datasets view or Zowe CLI commands.
+Alternatively, you could also use your own existing PDS data sets, or create new data sets in the data sets view or Zowe CLI commands.

 To use the `ALLOCATE.jcl` you need to adjust it for your username first:

 - Click on the `ALLOCATE.jcl` file to open it in Wazi for VS Code's editor.\
   _Note: No language support for JCl right now, but it's in our future deliverables._
 - Review the file.
-It creates datasets in the format `HLQ.SAMPLE.*`.
+It creates data sets in the format `HLQ.SAMPLE.*`.
 - Modify the value for the symbolic `HLQ` to the high level qualifier you wish to use for this tutorial.
   - Replace `TSOUSER` with the desired value
 - Save the file.
 - Now you can execute the JCL with the ZOWE CLI:
-  - `zowe jobs submit local-file "ALLOCATE.jcl"`
+  - `zowe jobs submit local-file "JCL/ALLOCATE.jcl"`
-- Verify creation of these datasets (using your username instead) by refreshing your Datasets view
+- Verify creation of these data sets (using your username instead) by refreshing your data sets view

 ```ascii
 HLQ.SAMPLE.COBOL